Exploit vertical market expertise and technology talent for success.

 - Use a bimodal approach that allows you to develop disruptors, while allowing for continued focus in the mainstream business.
 This may require spinning off a separate business unit to ensure that the traditional business doesn’t act as a brake.

-Gartner clients can read more in the report, “Market Insight: Traditional TSPs Must Disrupt Themselves or Be Disrupted by Digital Business”.
+Gartner clients can read more in the report, “Market Insight: Traditional TSPs Must Disrupt Themselves or Be Disrupted by Digital Business” by Rajesh Kandaswamy, et al.